Sperm Morphology

 Standard IVF vs. IVF/ICSI

 The original studies on the Kruger strict morphology were performed looking at the impact on outcomes with standard IVF.
 At that time, a normal strict morphology was defined as ≥ 14%.
 Couples undergoing standard IVF showed higher fertilization rates with a morphology of 14% or above (88.3%) vs. men with a morphology of less than 14% (49.4%).
 [Kruger TF.
 Urology 1987].
-Pregnancy rates/embryo were also higher in men with a morphology of 14% or higher (51.5%) as opposed to a morphology less than 14% (18.5%)
+Pregnancy rates per embryo were also higher in men with a morphology of 14% or higher (51.5%) as opposed to a morphology less than 14% (18.5%)

 Since that time, however, conflicting data has emerged on the impact of strict morphology outcomes on the outcomes of standard IVF.
 A review of 10 studies in 1998 found that pregnancy rates/cycle were higher in men with a strict morphology of >4% (26.0%) as opposed to <4% (15.2%) with standard IVF.
 [Coetzee K. HumReprodUpdate 1998].
 Several other studies soon after confirmed these findings that decreased strict morphology seemed to have a negative impact on standard IVF outcomes.
 [Marnet B. IntJAndrol 2000][Gunalp S. HumReprod 2001][Menkveld R. HumReprod 2001].
 However, a meta-analysis in 2011 looked at 4 studies that they felt fit the adequate criteria for evaluation, with findings suggesting that standard IVF outcomes were not impacted by low sperm morphologies.
 [Hotaling JM.
 FertSteril 2011]

 In terms of IVF/ICSI, the data seems appears fairly clear that sperm morphology does not negatively impact outcomes.
 A study of 3,676 IVF/ICSI cycles in 2015 found that success rates were not decreased when sperm morphology rates were low. [van den Hoven L. Andrology 2015].
-The 2011 meta-analysis study mentioned in the last paragraph also found that IVF/ICSI success rates were unchanged by sperm morphology.
+A 2011 meta-analysis study mentioned in the last paragraph also found that IVF/ICSI success rates were unchanged by sperm morphology.
 [Hotaling JM.
 FertSteril 2011]

 Conclusion: A review of available literature in 2017 concluded that sperm morphology does not appear to impact the outcomes of IVF/ICSI.
 [Gatimel N. Andrology 2017].
 In regard to standard IVF, this paper found that the majority of the published studies support the findings that decreased strict morphology may have a negative impact on outcomes.
 Based on these findings it can be recommended that at this time, men with an abnormal strict morphology (<4%) may benefit from the use of ICSI during an IVF cycle.